bsdimp/freebsd-git-docs/github-mirroring.md

 ## Git Background

 A git repo is usually clone with a 'git clone' command.
-This leads to an interesting condundrum.
+This leads to an interesting conundrum.
 The FreeBSD project has /usr/src, /usr/ports and /usr/doc.
 It would be nice to have project resources setup to by default populate those areas with a simple git clone.

 On the other hand, these names are fairly generic.
 In the larger world, src, doc and ports are too generic to know what's going on.
-The typical practice is to have some descriptive name or some varation on that descriptive name.
+The typical practice is to have some descriptive name or some variation on that descriptive name.
 Software whose source of truth is elsewhere, but mirrored to github often has a different name than internal name that's used for this reason (though sometimes they don't).
-Sadly, github does not allow for an aribtrary number of layers beyond this (so we can't call the repo freebsd/src, for example).
+Sadly, github does not allow for an arbitrary number of layers beyond this (so we can't call the repo freebsd/src, for example).

 # doc mirroring